 Dear Debt Adviser,

 What I want you to do is dispute the collection account item(s) on your credit report with the bureau reporting it.
-Be sure to provide information on the original credit card account that is the source of the debt and that it is past the seven-year reporting period.
+Be sure to provide information on the original credit card account that is the source of the debt and that it is past the 7-year reporting period.
 The credit bureau will give the collector 30 days from when they receive the dispute to verify that the item is accurate and not out of date, or the bureau will remove it from your report.
 Should the bureau find that the item is accurate, you will receive an explanation from the bureau as to why it made that determination.
 Keep good records of everything you send in.
-You may have more than one go around with the collectors to get this off your credit report, but in the end you should prevail.
+You may have more than 1 go-round with the collectors to get this off your credit report, but in the end you should prevail.

-If collectors are still receiving judgments for a debt that is old enough to have been removed from your credit report, I recommend you visit with an attorney to see if the debt is no longer collectible due to the statute of limitations, which is four years in Texas.
+If collectors are still receiving judgments for a debt that is old enough to have been removed from your credit report, I recommend you visit with an attorney to see if the debt is no longer collectible due to the statute of limitations, which is 4 years in Texas.

-Ask the adviserTo ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
+To ask a question of the Debt Adviser, go to the "Ask the Experts" page and select "Debt" as the topic.
 Read more Debt Adviser columns and more stories about debt management.